-Whether you are a prepper or homesteader, it is very critical to understand these various factors before starting to raise chickens in order for you to ensure a good egg production ahead.
+Whether you are a prepper or homesteader, it is critical to understand these various factors before starting to raise chickens.
+This way you’ll ensure good egg production ahead.

 Boredom is a sign of unhappy chickens, and this could hinder their good egg production.
 Do not just let them stay inside their coops without anything to do.

 One way to fight boredom is to let them scratch around.
 Put hay or torn pieces of paper inside their coop.
 Scratching would help them improve their metabolism, and this would keep them active and warm especially during winter.

 Another way to make them not bored is to give leftover vegetable scraps or pulled weeds from your garden.
 As a result, so that your hens have something to peck around their coops.